 But in most cases, the violations are not a hardship for most people, he said.

 Bishop, an architect, would not characterize the standards as too strict or picky.

 "It is very nuanced.
-It's very technical," he said.
+It's very technical,"

 In the report, Jacksonville City Hall has 10 violations, starting with two in Council Chambers.
 The power door push button outside chambers is inaccessible — a plant box is in the way.
 If someone makes it in the door, the ramp is inaccessible because the handrails are not continuous.

 "Why was that not done in 1997, when the building was built — who the heck knows?"
 Bishop asked.
 "It doesn't cost any more to build a continuous handrail."